swapnil-gorane/Cisco-Router-Automation/README.md

 # Cisco-Router-Automation
 Automatically login into Cisco Router and perform pre-defined tasks.

+01_3.10_telnet.py:
+Starting the codes in Windows 11 now.
+Using GNS3, VM and Python codes in Windows 11.

 03_3.9_paramiko.py:
 This is a python code to login into cisco router using paramiko module.